-- (i) Bonus amounts represents amounts earned in each respective fiscal year, not necessarily paid in each year. - (ii) Includes the personal-use value of Company-leased automobile, the value of Company- provided life insurance, and health insurance that is made available to all employees.
+- 1) Bonus amounts represents amounts earned in each respective fiscal year, not necessarily paid in each year. - 2) Includes the personal-use value of Company-leased automobiles, the value of Company-provided life insurance, and health insurance that is made available to all employees.
 The employment of Edell/Berman provides that they may receive an additional reimbursement for a complete physical examination and reimbursement of up to \$5,000 of medical expenses for each employment or consulting period.
-The Company also pays for a life insurance policy owned by Edell/Berman, with a face value of \$750,000 for each policy, as per their respective employment agreements.
-The employment of Edell/Berman provides that in the event of death within the employment and consulting periods, the Company is obligated for two successive years to pay the executive's estate an amount equal to the annual base salary and bonus. - (iii) The Company lost eligibility for the corporate tax deduction of approximately \$645,726 of officers' compensation in accordance with Internal Revenue Service rules.
+The Company also pays for a life insurance policy owned by Edell/Berman, with a face value of \$750,000 for each policy, as per their respective employment agreements. - 3) The employment of Edell/Berman provides that in the event of death within the employment and consulting periods, the Company is obligated for two successive years to pay the executive's estate an amount equal to the annual base salary and the bonus received by the executive for the previous fiscal year. - 4) The Company lost eligibility for the corporate tax deduction of approximately \$502,892 of officers' compensation for fiscal 2008, in accordance with Internal Revenue Service rules.

-(ii) Fiscal 2007 Option Grants and Option Exercises, Year-End Option Valuations, Option Repricing a.
-Options Issued To Named Officers and Directors During 2004 b.
-There were no new options issued to named officers and directors during 2005, 2006 and 2007 other than 10,000 Stock Appreciation Rights issued to Jon Denis, Senior Executive Vice President of Sales.
-The Options were based on the price of the stock (\$9.40 per share) on the date of grant, September 27, 2007.
-The Options will expire on September 25, 2012.
-The employee has the right to sell the Options back to the Company commencing 2 years from September 26, 2007 so long as he is still employed by the Company.
-The value of the Options shall be computed by the difference in the share price of the stock on the date of grant (\$9.40) and the share price of the stock on the exercise date.
-The Option shall be exercisable to purchase the stock at the price of the stock on the date of exercise.
+(ii) Fiscal 2008 Option Grants and Option Exercises, Year-End Option Valuations, Option Repricing b.
+There were no new options issued to named officers and directors during 2005, 2006, 2007 and 2008 other than 10,000 Stock Appreciation Rights issued to Jon Denis, Senior Executive Vice President of Sales.
+The Stock Appreciation Rights to Denis were based on the price of the stock (\$9.40 per share) on the date of grant, September 27, 2007.
+The Stock Appreciation Rights will expire on September 25, 2012.
+The employee has the right to sell the Stock Appreciation Rights back to the Company commencing 2 years from September 26, 2007 so long as he is still employed by the Company.
+The value of the Stock Appreciation Rights shall be computed by the difference in the share price of the stock on the date of grant (\$9.40) and the share price of the stock on the exercise date.
+The Stock Appreciation Rights shall be exercisable to purchase the stock at the price of the stock on the date of exercise.